Gaming Mouse Not Moving Smoothly: All You Need To know

 Why-is-My-Gaming-Mouse-Not-Moving-Smoothly

 Several factors can contribute to a gaming mouse not moving smoothly.
-Here are some common culprits to consider:
+Here are some additional culprits to consider:

 Sensor Calibration